What Goes Wrong with Basement Waterproofing?

 Understanding the root causes of basement waterproofing failures is essential for preventing them.
 These issues often stem from a combination of technical oversights, poor communication, and rushed execution.

-Site Investigation: Whatever the site conditions are, water logging has to be assumed and waterproofing must be continuous from DPC down.
+Site Investigation: Whatever the site conditions are, water logging must be assumed and waterproofing must be continuous from DPC down.

 Poor Design Coordination: Lack of integration between architectural, structural, and MEP designs.
 A waterproofing specialist must be appointed at the beginning of the design process RIBA 3.